Bareflank/hypervisor/README.md

   implementation of the LLVM Clang-Tidy static analysis tool to ensure compliance with AUTOSAR.
 - [PAL](https://github.com/Bareflank/pal): provides auto-generated intrinsics
-  APIs for Intel, AMD and ARM on any combination of OS.
+  APIs for Intel, AMD and ARM on any combination of OS and language.
 - [hypervisor](https://github.com/Bareflank/hypervisor): provides the base SDK
   including the loader, the Bareflank microkernel and support applications.
   Although this repo is labeled "hypervisor", this repo only provides the base